-Each of the two problems has its own executable which are called riemann and supernova.
-These executables have to be run on a Linux system by for example giving the command ./riemann.
+Each of the two problems has its own executable which are called riemann_ht11 and supernova_ht11.
+These executables have to be run on a Linux system by for example giving the command ./riemann_ht11.
+Note that in order to run them you will need to turn on the executable permission for the two binary files after you downloaded them (e.g. chmod u+x riemann_ht11).
 They will ask for input parameters, which can either be given interactively, or using the Unix redirection option, from a file.
-If you have collected the input parameters in a file (say shocktube, you can run for example ./riemann < shocktube.
-It may be recommendable to keep the input parameters in a file so that you have a record of what went into a particular simulation.
-Similarly it may be good to make a separate directory for every simulation run.
+If you have collected the input parameters in a file (say sn_example.in), you can run for example ./supernova_ht11 < sn_example.in.
+An example of such an input file can be found in the Mondo resources.
+It is recommendable to keep the input parameters in a file so that you have a record of what went into a particular simulation.
+Similarly it may be good to make a separate directory for every simulation run (also because the programs overwrite the output files, see below).